De dicto and de re: Context of desire

 Consider the sentence "Jana wants to marry the tallest man in Fulsom County".
 It could be read either de dicto or de re; the meanings would be different.
-One interpretation is that Jana wants to marry the tallest man in Fulsom County, whoever he might be.
-On this interpretation, what the statement tells us is that Jana has a certain unspecific desire; what she desires is for Jana is marrying the tallest man in Fulsom County to be true.
+One interpretation is that Jana wants to marry the tallest man in Fulsom County, whomever he might be.
+On this interpretation, what the statement tells us is that Jana has a certain unspecific desire: what she desires is for Jana is marrying the tallest man in Fulsom County to be true.
 The desire is directed at that situation, regardless of how it is to be achieved.
 The other interpretation is that Jana wants to marry a certain man, who in fact happens to be the tallest man in Fulsom County.
 Her desire is for that man, and she desires herself to marry him.
-The first interpretation is the de dicto interpretation, because Jana's desire relates to the words "the tallest man in Fulsom County", and the second interpretation is the de re interpretation, because Jana's desire relates to the man those words refer to.
+The first interpretation is the de dicto interpretation, because Jana's desire relates to the words "the tallest man in Fulsom County", and the second interpretation is the de re interpretation, because Jana's desire relates to the man to which those words refer.

 Another way to understand the distinction is to ask what Jana would want if a nine-foot-tall immigrant moved to Fulsom county.
-If she continued to want to marry the same man - and perceived this as representing no change in her desires - then she could be taken to have meant the original statement in a de re sense.
-If she no longer wanted to marry that man but instead wanted to marry the new tallest man in Fulsom County, and saw this as a continuation of her earlier desire, then she meant the original statement in a de dicto sense.
+If she continued to want to marry the same man that she had previously wished to marry (and perceived this as representing no change in her desires), then she could be taken to have meant the original statement in a de re sense.
+If she no longer wanted to marry that man, but instead now wished to marry the immigrant - i.e., the new tallest man in Fulsom County - and saw this as a continuation of her earlier desire, then she meant the original statement in a de dicto sense.